 The group has won two BET awards and a YouTube award among others.

 The group was arrested after a Georgia Southern University concert for possession of marijuana and firearms.
 While Quavo and Takeoff were released two days later, Offset remained in custody for eight months for a jail fight.

 5. They were in talks to sign with Kanye West’s G.O.O.D. music label.

 Last September, Pusha T, the president of G.O.O.D, announced the group had signed a management contract.
-However, Migos revealed in a recent interview that the deal never closed.
+However, Migos revealed in an interview that the deal never closed.